Leagues view : creating cross-sales

 Initial proto

-Usability tests results
+Usability tests

 The leagues view fit our customers’ world well.
 Because customers chose betting targets by sport league, test participants liked the leagues view concept, and found it intuitive.